eriklupander/pathtracer-ocl/README.md

 * And my own mashup of the three above, a simple and Go-native path-tracer https://github.com/eriklupander/pathtracer

 Next steps:
-* Groups of primitives, with bounding boxes
-* Triangle primitives
-* .obj model loading into bounding volume hierarchies
-* Rendering models

-All of the above is present in my Go-only ray-tracer, but given that recursion is forbidden in OpenCL, as well as variable-length arrays cannot be passed to OpenCL without careful management of struct sizes, "numberOfNN" fields etc, incorporating 3D model rendering with acceptable performance is non-trivial.
+* Render triangle groups structured into BVH trees.
+Given that recursion is forbidden in OpenCL, as well as variable-length arrays cannot be passed to OpenCL without careful management of struct sizes, "numberOfNN" fields etc, incorporating 3D model rendering with acceptable performance is non-trivial.

 The overall solution is _probably_ to:
 * Pass ALL triangles (for all models) in a long continous array, each triangle will have pre-computed vertex/surface normals etc and consume 256 or 512 bytes each.